 Many people travel to Arizona to see the Grand Canyon because it’s one of the natural wonders of the world and truly amazing to see but there are many other beautiful places in Arizona that are just as stunning.
 Arizona is one of the ‘big square states’ in the western part of the USA, with California to the west and Mexico to the south.
 New Mexico is to the east and Utah is to the north.

-Most people in this vast state live in the Phoenix, near the centre of the state, or Tucson in the south-east.
+Most people in this vast state live in Phoenix, near the centre of the state, or Tucson in the southeast.
 Arizona is a state for road tripping, and one of the most spectacular Arizona road trips is near Phoenix.
-The drive from Phoenix to the Grand Canyon, Monument Valley and Canyon de Chelly have some of the most jawdropping scenery in the state.
+The drive from Phoenix to the Grand Canyon, Monument Valley and Canyon de Chelly has some of the most jaw-dropping scenery in the state.
+It’s home to some of the most spectacular landmarks in Arizona.
 It showcases some of the most beautiful areas of the state with a balance of natural beauty, Native American history and charming towns.

 - Arizona Road Trip